A. Emergency Planning

 - Call Campus Police.

-Campus Police will contact Facilities Management and Environmental Health and Safety to have oxygen levels independently checked with the Facilities Management confined space meter.
+Campus Police will contact Facilities Management and Environmental Health, Safety & Sustainability to have oxygen levels independently checked with the Facilities Management confined space meter.

 If there is a medical emergency, call Campus Police who will in turn call the Fire Department.